 Erasmus experience in Lund, Sweden

-Why did you choose to do Erasmus in Lund, Sweden?
+Why did you choose to go to Lund, Sweden?

 How long is the scholarship?
 How much money do you receive to help you with living costs?